Massachusetts Reports 3 More Coronavirus Deaths as Cases Reach 646 Statewide

 With the 121 new COVID-19 cases announced Sunday, there are now 646 cases statewide.

+For most people, health officials say the new coronavirus causes only mild or moderate symptoms, such as fever and cough.
+For some, however, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.

 For the first time since officials began releasing the coronavirus numbers daily, the cases were broken down by age group, as well.
 Sunday's figures show the majority of cases are actually in people ages 40-49, with 134 cases for that demographic.
-This is followed by 119 cases in people ages 50-59; 112 cases in ages 30-39; and 93 cases in people ages 20-29.
-Massachusetts also has 18 cases in people under the age of 19.
+This is followed by 119 cases in people ages 50-59; 112 cases in people ages 30-39; and 93 cases in people ages 20-29.
+There are 87 cases in people ages 60-69, and there are 83 cases in people over the age of 70.
+Massachusetts also reports 18 cases in people under the age of 19.

 The majority of the confirmed cases in the Bay State continue to be in Middlesex County with 199 people affected, according to the latest numbers by the health department.
 Suffolk County now has 126 cases while Norfolk County has 75.
 There are 60 cases in Essex County.